Volume II By Frank Jordan (Updated 4/6/20) See also the Immunition Report on this website titled “Viruses”.

 Then come the upper respiratory symptoms with acute nasal congestion, sore throat and cough.
 Both colds and flu have a duration of from 4 – 14 days in normal conditions without complications.
 Note that flu almost never causes gastrointestinal symptoms and the “stomach flu” is a misnomer and not in fact viral influenza.

-While colds without complications are not life threatening; flu, particularly in the elderly, the CDC reports influenza in the U.S. was the cause of 900,000+ hospitalizations and 90,000+ deaths in the 2018 flu season.
+While colds without complications are not life threatening; flu and Covid-19, particularly in the elderly, the CDC reports influenza in the U.S. was the cause of 900,000+ hospitalizations and 90,000+ deaths in the 2018 flu season.
 Flu is different from colds due to the virus causing the condition being different.
+Covid-19 is also highly contagious and can be deadly, especially for the elderly and those with co morbidity meaning additional underlying conditions including diabetes, chronic diseases and a compromised immune system.

 Flu complications generally result from bacterial infections in the lower respiratory tract.
 Pneumonia that results is caused by pneumococcal bacteria, but infections with staphylococci and streptococci (strep throat) can occur.
 These secondary bacterial infections are often properly treated with antibiotics, but it should be repeated that antibiotics are ineffective in treating viral infections which cause the initial cold and flu.
 Too many doctors prescribe, and too many patients or parents insist on, antibiotics to treat the cold and flu viruses when they simply will not work and can sometimes even slow recovery.